 We have roughed out an initial budget for our trip, but still have a lot of numbers work ahead of us.
 Fortunately, we have a main hustle, a side hustle, and a number of micro-hustles which are all portable.
 We’re definitely planning to supplement our savings with income we make on the road.

 If you’re looking for more about budgeting for long-term travel, Ryan from Desk to Dirtbag offers a wonderful resource on how to make long-term travel possible.

 Where will you stay?
 This is, of course, the natural next question.
 There are a wide variety of options to explore:

 - House-sitting.
 There are a number of websites which will help you to find free, or even paid, accommodations.
 Stays range from a few days to weeks.
 Responsibilities vary a great deal, typically including tasks such as watering plants and taking care of pets.
 Check out Trusted House-sitting for some tips on getting started.

 - RV travel

-- Rentals through sites like AirBnB, HomeAway, and VRBO
+- Rentals through sites like AirBnB, HomeAway, VRBO, or Real Estate rental offices

 - And of course hotels.
 You’ll definitely want to explore the wide variety of hotel booking websites to make this option more cost-effective.